ChristopherZinger/deforestation/README.md

 ### Assignment

-# Lunching :
+## Launching :

-For app to work you need to provide 2 api keys
+For the app to work you need to provide 2 api keys
  - mapbox api_key
  - wmts api_key